Crezetique/WishlistForFab/README.md

 ### Disclaimer
 1. Data is stored within Fab.com as browser local storage. _**All data will be lost should local data be cleared.**_
 2. As this directly injects and manipulates website content on the Fab Marketplace, please self vet the source code and _**be wary of malicious pull requests and forks**_.
-3. Decision was made to omit price as this wishlist implementation at current does not actively pull live data and price will easily go outdated.

 ### Features
 - Add to wishlist
 - Wishlist page
-- Filter wishlist items by category tag
+- Filter wishlist items by On Sale and Category Tag
 - Export wishlist as JSON
 - Data stored as browser local storage.

-### Potential Future Update
+### (Potential) Future Plans
+- Filter products by Tags.
+- Asyncronous on-demand paginate load (Currently loads entire wishlist at one go).
-- Import from Wishlist page.
-This was not immediately implemented due to time constraints.
+- Import feature on Wishlist page.
 Should you need to import a wishlist, save the JSON under the localStorage name "wishlistCustom".
+- Compiled as standalone browser addon.

 ### Installation
 A browser extention that "injects javascript and css to specified website" is required for installation.